Machine learning for the early classification of broad-lined Ic supernovae: Motivation and tests on the ALeRCE classifier

-To investigate the ML approach used by \texttt{ALeRCE}, a Python monitoring script was developed to track transients as alerts entered the \texttt{ALeRCE} database.
-The script initially collected the 200 most recent SN Ibc transients and performed daily checks for newly labeled events, monitoring how their subtype classifications evolved as additional data became available.
-For each transient, information on detections, classifications, class probabilities, and the number of data points in the \textit{g} and \textit{r} bands was recorded at a daily cadence.
-In the four months that the script was run, many transients were observed to oscillate between classifications, with changes occurring even months after first detection.
+To investigate the ML approach used by \texttt{ALeRCE}, we developed a Python monitoring script to track transients as alerts entered the \texttt{ALeRCE} database.
+The script initially collected the 200 most recent SN Ibc transients and performed daily checks for newly labelled events, monitoring how their subtype classifications evolved as additional data became available.
+For each transient, we recorded information on detections, classifications, class probabilities, and the number of data points in the \textit{g} and \textit{r} bands at a daily cadence.
+In the four months that the script was run, many transients oscillated between classifications, with changes occurring even months after the first detection.
 Such unstable classifications present a significant challenge for identifying specific SN classes at early times.
-Additionally, there was a notable lack of high-probability SN Ibc classifications, with ML probabilities rarely exceeding $\sim 0.6$, even for confirmed events.
+Additionally, we noticed a lack of high-probability SN Ibc classifications, with ML probabilities rarely exceeding $\sim 0.6$, even for confirmed events.
 These limitations highlight the need for a more targeted and robust ML classification approach.

-\section{Exploration of a new parameter space for Machine Learning supernova classification}
+\section{Exploration of a new parameter space for machine learning supernova classification}

-\subsection{Approaching New Machine Learning Methods}
+\subsection{Approaching new machine learning methods}

-Most ML approaches described in the literature are aimed at SN Ia and, in general, rely on the full set of photometric information gathered from a detailed SN monitoring campaign \citep[e.g.][]{Lochner2016}.
-Using a set of different statistical features, \cite{ml_old}, attempted to use ML to classify SNe Ia and CC SNe first at early epochs (focusing on the initial part of the light curve) and then using the entire SN light curve.
-For early epoch classifications, the results revealed the average slope feature as one of the most important features in their ML approach.
-In this study, we use a similar feature called a magnitude rate.
+Most of the ML approaches described in the literature are aimed at SN Ia, and in general, they rely on the complete set of photometric information gathered from a detailed SN monitoring campaign \citep[e.g.][]{Lochner2016}.
+Using a set of different statistical features, \cite{ml_old} attempted to use ML to classify SNe Ia and core-collapse SNe first at early epochs (focusing on the initial part of the light curve) and then using the entire SN light curve.
+For early epoch classifications, the results revealed the average slope feature as one of the most important features in their ML approach.\footnote{\cite{ml_old} was withdrawn before all referee comments could be fully addressed, and thus the findings should be interpreted with appropriate caution.} In this study, we use a similar feature called a magnitude rate.
 This magnitude rate is the difference in magnitude between two consecutive data points on a light curve per unit of time, which is calculated as

 Additionally, the second derivative of the rates can be calculated using two magnitude rates and is calculated as follows:

 These features reveal information on the rate at which the SN light curve rises and could be the key to improving early epoch classifications, as it only requires three photometric points of a transient as input.